Scale Pose

 Modifications and Props:

-If you don't yet have the strength to lift your body weight up onto your arms, then place a yoga block underneath each hand on the floor.
-Place the block so that it gives you only a few inches of height, setting it down at its lowest position.
+If you don't yet have the strength to lift your body weight up onto your arms, place a yoga block underneath each hand on the floor.
+Set the block so that it gives you only a few inches of height, positioning it at its lowest setting.

 Deepen the Pose: